Fluffy chicks are the best and learning how to hatch chicken eggs (and hatch eggs at home without an incubator) is a ton of fun!

 5. Candle your eggs starting on day 7.
 If you have darker eggs, you might have to wait until day 10, but you definitely want to candle them at some point.
 Candling an egg just means looking at the inside by shining a light through the egg.
 You should see veins and eventually a chick moving in there (which is the coolest thing ever, aside from seeing a human in the womb).
 If by day 10, you only see the yolk (looks like a shadow and the rest of the egg clear), then the egg either wasn’t fertile or the embryo never developed.
 Eggs that don’t develop need to be removed.

 7. Give your chicks a probiotic in their water.
 I used to think probiotics were a useless trend, but after losing some newborn chicks inexplicably, I gave them a try on a friend’s recommendation, and every one since (knock on wood) has been very healthy.
 All you do is add it to their water, and I heavily recommend them.
-I use Quik Grow from Murray McMurray Hatchery, based in California.
-It’s inexpensive and they ship immediately.
 The probiotics help establish good gut flora and aid in helping the chicks poop correctly, and avoid pasty butt (pasty butt is when a chick’s feces dry and cover their vent, and they’re no longer able to poop correctly).
 Pasty butt is a #1 killer of newborn chicks.

 What if you’re off-grid?
-If you’re interested in how to incubate chicken eggs with a heat lamp, or how to incubate chicken eggs without an incubator, or how to incubate chicken eggs without electricity, for example if you’re off-grid, as long as the temperature in the incubator is at these levels, you’re doing ok.
+If you’re interested in how to incubate chicken eggs with a heat lamp, or how to hatch eggs at home without an incubator, or how to incubate chicken eggs without electricity, for example if you’re off-grid, as long as the temperature in the incubator is at these levels, you’re doing ok.
 Make sure whatever you’re using as an incubator is able to consistently maintain these temperatures.
-Newspaper makes a good insulator, and there are others out there you can research.
+Newspaper makes a good insulator, as do styrofoam ice coolers (that you buy at the grocery store).
+The styrofoam will be less of a fire hazard and easier to maintain the temperature.
+You will also need a cover for your homemade incubator, as well as a way to turn the eggs easily without disrupting the temperature or humidity.

 If you want to improve the quality of your chicken eggs for hatching, give the girls a calcium supplement, such as crushed egg shells (mine go NUTS for these) or oyster shells.
 The added calcium increases the strength of the shells.